grimme-lab/qc2-teaching/doc/apps-ex.rst

       cefine -bas def2-TZVP -func b3-lyp -uhf 2 -novdw

-   | To generate the input for the other calculations, please look at the table provided in section :ref:`Short cefine reference`.
+   | To generate the input for the other calculations, please look at the table provided in section :ref:`Keywords in control`.
 Add the ``-opt`` option for setting up the ``-mp2`` calculation.
    | Geometry optimizations (DFT, HF) are done with the program ``jobex``:

    .. code-block:: none